 Canada is one of the best places to ski the world over thanks to their consistent snowfall and comparatively quiet slopes compared to Europe and the USA.
 Their pistes are immaculately groomed and the entire area within the ski boundary is avalanche controlled and patrolled, allowing you to go off-piste without a guide.

-You can ski on both the west and east sides of the country, the west being the better side, especially in British Colombia that has a section called the Powder Highway.
-Canda is a lot a little more friendly on your wallet than other ski countries and with some awesome ski resorts, it’s easy to make a case to travel there for your next skiing or snowboarding adventure.
+With Canadian ski resorts on both the west and east sides of the country, you are spoiled for options.
+The west is the better side, especially in British Colombia with “the Powder Highway”.
+The ski resorts in Canada are often a lot a little more friendly on your wallet than other ski countries and with some awesome ski resorts, it’s easy to make a case to travel there for your next skiing or snowboarding adventure.

 Here we’ll take a look at some of the best ski resorts in Canada, helping you pick the slopes of your dreams for your winter ski trip.